- ECONOMIC IMPACT -

 Impact on airlines

-Airline traffic continues to be volatile, and any surge in cases in a country is negatively impacting carriers.
-Recovery will be long, and airlines prices are not expected to recover until at least 2022.
+Airline traffic continues to be volatile, and any surge in a country’s cases is negatively impacting carriers, with traveller uncertainty

 IMPACT ON INTERMEDIARIES